crozone/FormatWith/README.md

 ### FormatWith

-The first, second, and third overload of `FormatWith()` take a format string containing named parameters, along with an object or dictionary of replacement parameters.
+The first, second, and third overload of `FormatWith()` take a format string containing named parameters, along with an object, dictionary, or function for providing replacement parameters.
 Optionally, missing key behaviour, a fallback value, and custom brace characters can be specified.
 Two adjacent opening or closing brace characters in the format string are treated as escaped, and will be reduced to a single brace in the output string.

-Missing key behaviour is specified by the `MissingKeyBehaviour` enum, which can be either `ThrowException`, `ReplaceWithFallback`, or `Ignore`.
+Missing key behaviour is specified by the `MissingKeyBehaviour` enum, which can be `ThrowException`, `ReplaceWithFallback`, or `Ignore`.

-`ThrowException` throws a `KeyNotFoundException` if a parameter in the format string did not have a corresponding key in the lookup dictionary.
+`ThrowException` throws a `KeyNotFoundException` if a replacement value for a parameter in the format string could not be found.

-`ReplaceWithFallback` inserts the value specified by `fallbackReplacementValue` in place of any parameters that did not have a corresponding key in the lookup dictionary.
+`ReplaceWithFallback` inserts the value specified by `fallbackReplacementValue` in place of any parameters that could not be replaced.
 If an object-based overload is used, `fallbackReplacementValue` is an `object`, and the string representation of the object will be resolved as the value.

 `Ignore` ignores any parameters that did not have a corresponding key in the lookup dictionary, leaving the unmodified braced parameter in the output string.
+This is useful for tiered formatting.

 **Examples:**